Police Station Solicitors

 Do You Need A Solicitor At The Police Station?

-As Police Station Solicitors in Derry / Londonderry we are available 24 Hours for FREE Police Station Advice.
+As Police Station Solicitors we are available 24 Hours for FREE Police Station Advice.

 You should always have a Solicitor present during a police station interview, even if you believe you have nothing to hide.
 It will cost you nothing as it is free under Legal Aid.

 Good legal advice, at the earliest opportunity, particularly at the police station, can make the difference between a successful defence or a loss of liberty.
-We are renowned for well-prepared and high quality work.
+We are expert Police Station Solicitors and can advise on any criminal allegations that you may be facing.

 With our 24 Hour Arrest Line (028 71 229 343) we can be involved from the very first moment.
 If you believe that the police want to speak to you, contact us now for advice.